shellieD/dont-step-in-the-poo/README.md

 As the board is created as a class, I think the above would be fairly simple options to add by creating a new user input to select the difficulty level - easy, medium or hard - and passing the appropriate arguments for the number of rows/columns, number of poos and number of lives.

 In it's current state, the user is only able to win the game by finding a clear path horizontally through the board.
 I would also like to develop the game further so that the user can create a straight path either horizontally, vertically or diagonally through the board.
-Unfortunately this was out of scope for this project due to the limited time-frame I was working within, but I think that adding that functionality would provide a better user experience.
+Unfortunately this was out of scope for this project due to the limited time-frame I was working within, but I think that adding this functionality would provide a better user experience.

 ### Testing
 <br>

 #### Manual Testing
 Testing took place continuously throughout the development of the app.
 Functions were tested using print statements as and when they were created and the functionality was tested regularly in the IDE to ensure the outcome of those functions was as expected.
-I used linter recommended by CI (flake8) to identify any problems within the code and rectified these as soon as they were brought to my attention.
-In the instance that functions did not work as expected, I use the integrated debugger tool within Gitpod to see step by step exactly what was happening and to enable me to make appropriate changes.
+I used the linter recommended by CI (flake8) to identify any problems within the code and rectified these as soon as they were brought to my attention.
+In the instance that functions did not work as expected, I use the integrated debugger tool within Gitpod to see step by step exactly what was happening  to enable me to make appropriate changes.

 All inputs have been tested for the following to ensure data validation is working as expected:-

 * Where a 'y' or 'n' is accepted as input I have tested with other string combinations, such as other letters or numbers, symbols and no input.
-No issues were ucovered here and the input validation was working as expected.
+No issues were uncovered here and the input validation was working as expected.

 * Where an integer between 0 and 8 (not including 8) is expected, I have tested using a strings, numbers greater than 7, letters, symbols and no input.
 An issue was identified and fixed here and this is discussed in further details in the 'Issues' section.

 The app was deployed early on Heroku so I could see the final output as this differs from what is seen when running the program in the IDE.
 This meant I was able to make changes to the styling as I went along to ensure the best user experience possible was achieved.

 Once the game was 'finished' I submitted it for peer review in the Code Institue Slack Community.
 A few small issues were brought to my attention, which were noted and tweaked and again, are discussed in further details in the 'Issues' section.

+#### Issues

 #### PEP8 Online Validation